Minivera/Carleton-Web-Dev/src/slides/vdom.md

   ## How does React do this?
 ]
 .right-column[
   React implements their virtual DOM through the use of components.

-Components are pieces of code that produce a virtual tree.
-When React detects a change in the state, it asks the component to rerender, and computes the
+  Components are reusable pieces of code that produce a virtual tree

-    difference between the tree before and after the rerender, or diff.
-The diff is applied to the DOM to keep both up to date.
+  When React re-renders, it computes the difference in the component's output and apply the changes to the DOM.

   ```javascript
 // A component is often a function in React, it should return a virtual tree of nodes.